Comparing Approaches

 Cognitive Behavioural Therapy treats your mind like software that needs debugging.
 Identify the faulty thought patterns, challenge them with evidence, replace them with more helpful ones.
 It's structured, practical, focused on what you can change right now.

 Psychodynamic therapy treats your mind like a history that needs understanding.
-Those 'faulty' patterns didn't appear randomly - they developed for reasons, usually in childhood, usually as ways of surviving difficult circumstances.
+Those 'faulty' patterns didn't appear randomly - they developed for reasons, often early on, often as ways of surviving difficult circumstances.
 They made sense once.
-Understanding where they came from is how you stop being controlled by them.
+Understanding where they came from can be part of becoming less controlled by them.

 CBT changes the story you tell yourself.
 Psychodynamic therapy changes the storyteller.